 - Place melted butter and sugar in a stand mixer bowl fitted with a paddle attachment.
 Beat on medium speed until mixture is well combined, about 1 minute.
 Add in vanilla and beat until combined.
 Add and beat eggs one at time, mixing well after each addition.
 Once all eggs are added, beat mixture until it becomes light and fluffy.

-- In a separate medium size bowl add in 3 Tbsp of sugar, the cocoa powder, and water then whisk until mixture is smooth; set aside.
+- In a separate medium size bowl add in 3 tablespoon of sugar, the cocoa powder, and water then whisk until mixture is smooth; set aside.

 - In a separate bowl mix the flour with the baking powder and salt